 The curved blade in my hand looked so sharp but I decided to try my luck as Luca knew my limited ability yet felt confident enough giving me the same knife as him.
 I started slow, with the sprout tips very thin and easily removed with the knife.
 Soon I found that I had discovered a rhythm and felt happy enough to talk to Luca while we worked, the ten-strong brigade around us busying themselves with other parts of prep.

 We finished at pretty much the same time and I felt like I’d really reached a milestone in my early stagiaire education.
 Not once did anyone ask if I was ok as I simply was.
 The rhythm was key, as was my confidence to try.
 We blanched the tops, put them in ice water to retain their colour and moved on.

-The restaurant is at its busiest at lunch time, with both the main four floors and the adjacent brasserie packed from around midday.
-This meant morning prep was key, and after my personal victory with the sprout tops, I began shaping Thai fish cakes – as prepared by the head chef, James Jones – and coating them in delicate Japanese breadcrumbs.
-I must have done around 70 portions before Stephano, another commis in the kitchen, needed help plating smoked salmon starters.
+The restaurant is at its busiest at lunch time with both the main four floors and the adjacent brasserie packed from around midday.
+This meant morning prep was key and, after my personal victory with the sprout tops, I began shaping Thai fish cakes – as prepared by the head chef, James Jones – then coating them in delicate Japanese breadcrumbs.
+I must have done around 70 portions before Stephano, a commis, needed help plating smoked salmon starters.

 The salmon, smoked at Billingsgate Market using old whiskey barrels and a marvellous converted fridge freezer, was to be given a ring of parsley, capers, grated egg and soda bread, with a blob of crème fraiche topped with caviar the final touch.
 I was pretty heavy handed at first, with Stephano reminding me more than once to keep the rings tidy and thin.